BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 print(lof.shape)
 ```

-This console output means that we successfully calculated the local outlier factors for every instance of the training set.
+This console output shows that we successfully calculated the local outlier factors for every instance of the training set.

 ```
 [6.46138677 1.47171121 1.27182765 1.23842551 1.2787892 ]